Business Email Attachment Courtesies

 Another bad habit of those working evenings or weekends is sending unasked-for attachments outside of business hours.
 Unfortunately, not everyone may be available or monitoring their accounts off-hours.

-Refrain from sending files of any kind, especially those megs in size, outside of business hours.
-The exception would be if you had a previous discussion with the recipient and let them know you would send the attachments and that you have their acknowledgment.
+Refrain from sending files of any kind, especially those megabytes in size, outside of business hours.
+The exception would be if you had a previous discussion with the recipient and informed them that you would send the attachments, with their acknowledgment.

 Just Ask First

 Before sending large or software-specific attachments, always ask your contact what file format works for them.
-Also, inquire when would be the best time to send your files to ensure they are available to download at their convenience.
+Also, inquire about the best time to send your files to ensure they are available for download at their convenience.

-While some may think they can send attachments when convenient for them, that isn’t the best professional approach.
+While some may think they can send attachments at their convenience, that isn’t the best professional approach.
 Instead, inquiring first reflects proper technology use with a dash of courtesy.
 That’s how you build a business.